 In 1960, the house was located at 170 Rugby Road, the current location of Madison House, and had been completely fitted with new furnishings.
 It provided a home for twenty-four of the brothers, as well as served as headquarters for the business activities and social functions of the chapter as a whole.
 In 1967, following the brief closing and subsequent reopening of the chapter, reemerged a Delta Upsilon that embodied the traditional aspects of a fraternity with the vigor and intensity of a new group.

-In September 2010, the chapter moved to a new house built at 171 Madison Lane — the first new fraternity house constructed at the University in over fifty years.
+In September 2010, the chapter moved to a new house built at 171 Madison Lane — the first new fraternity house constructed at the University in over 50 years.
 Since then, we have initiated more than 220 members while averaging more than 20 associates per pledge class.
-Despite the massive disruption and uncertainty posed by the COVID-19 pandemic, the Virginia chapter had some of the most successful recruitment classes of the IFC.
+Despite the massive disruption and uncertainty posed by the COVID-19 pandemic, the Virginia Chapter had some of the most successful recruitment classes and overall membership of the IFC.
+During the Spring 2021 semester, our chapter had 78 undergraduate brothers, 20 more than the IFC average.
+Our cumulative GPA was 3.56, the second best in the IFC, and featured 16 brothers with 4.0 GPAs.
 This is a testament to our chapter’s standards and strength of brotherhood.
-Our recent initiates join the more than 1,250 men who have shaped the Virginia Chapter of Delta Upsilon, and they will do so in their own way for the next generation of UVA Ducks.
+Our most recent initiates join the more than 1,250 men who have shaped the Virginia Chapter of Delta Upsilon, and they will do so in their own way for the next generation of UVA Ducks.